Jinara/Jinara/README.md

-### Hi there 👋
+### Hi there 👋, My name is Nathaly Villamor

 <!--
 **Jinara/Jinara** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on Guapetones.ar
+- 🔭 I’m currently looking for an exciting job opportunity.
 - 🌱 I’m currently learning about Rails 7!
 - 👯 I’m looking to collaborate on social projects that support small communities or solve social problems
 - 📫 How to reach me: nathalyvillamor6@gmail.com